Umbra3021/lexi.sg-rag-backend-test/README.md

 {
   "query": "Is an insurance company liable if a vehicle has no permit?"
 }

-How it works?
+## How it works?

 When you run the upload script (main.js inside UploadScript/):

 Each file is read using pdf-parse or mammoth (for Word files).

 The text is chunked into smaller pieces (around 300 words) for better context retrieval.

-Each chunk is embedded into a vector using OpenAI’s embedding API (getEm()).
+Each chunk is embedded into a vector using custom function (getEm()).

 Each vector (with metadata like file name and chunk text) is pushed to Pinecone.

 A check is performed to avoid uploading duplicate chunks using Pinecone's fetch().

 🧠 2.
 Embedding and Indexing

 Vectors represent meaning of the text in high-dimensional space.

 Pinecone stores each chunk's vector in a vector database index for fast similarity search.

 Metadata stored along with vectors helps identify the source file and chunk later.

+The server exposes a POST /query endpoint.
+When a query is sent:

+The query is embedded into a vector.

+That vector is sent to Pinecone.

+Pinecone returns the top 5 most similar chunks.

+The server responds with a list of citations, each including the matched chunk of text, the source file, and a similarity score.